WGUNDERWOOD/wgunderwood.github.io/_posts/2021-01-10-local-polynomial-regression-1.markdown

 ## Regression

-Regression problems form a large class of problems which are central to statistical theory and methods.
+Regression problems form a large class of problems which are central to statistical theory and methodology.

 ### The data